 The Company has entered into various noncancelable operating lease agreements, primarily for office space, laboratory space, and equipment.
 In March 2023, the Company signed an amended lease agreement for certain office space in San Diego, California to decrease the office space and extend the term to June 2025.
-Cash paid for operating leases was \$0.3 million and \$0.8 million for the six months ended June 30, 2024 and 2023, respectively.
+In August 2023, the Company signed a 36-month lease agreement for office space in Dallas, Texas.
+Cash paid for operating leases was \$0.8 million and \$0.9 million for the nine months ended September 30, 2024 and 2023, respectively.